majidalikhan1158/markono/README.md

 # Before getting started

- Ask for assets folder from development, due to its large size, it is not maintained at github
+ Ask for assets folder from development team, due to its large size, it is not maintained at github

 ## Development server